 - Dental damage below the gum line

 For a clearer look at your pet’s heart and abdominal organs, we can utilize ultrasound.
-With ultrasound, sound wave echoes produce a real-time, 2-dimensional image of the organs, allowing us to observe their texture, shape, and blood supply.
+With cat and dog ultrasound, sound wave echoes produce a real-time, 2-dimensional image of the organs, allowing us to observe their texture, shape, and blood supply.
 As with X-rays, ultrasound is completely painless and non-invasive.

 Endoscopy is a procedure in which a flexible tube with a video camera attached to the end can be used to examine hollow organs such as the esophagus and gastrointestinal tract to look for scarring, swelling, and inflammation.
 This service is especially useful for pets experiencing chronic vomiting and diarrhea.